lostdecade/manor/_posts/2013-04-26-geoffs-list-of-awesome-osx-apps.md

 ## [1Password][1]

-1Password is an excellent password manager and one the apps that I don't know how I ever lived without.
+1Password is an excellent password manager and one of the apps that I don't know how I ever lived without.
 It has  great organizational features and can store other bits of sensitive information such as credit card numbers and software licenses.

 I create unique, complex passphrases for various sites so that if any particular service is hacked I don't need to change a bunch of different passwords.